Last updated: February 26, 2014 )

 The Technology Challenge is an annual state-wide competition among high school students in Louisiana.
 Every high school in Louisiana can enter a single team composed of up to 15 students under the guidance of a designated Team Coach.
 On the morning of the competition, during regular school hours, your team meets at a reserved computer lab at your high school.
 All you need is Internet-accessible computers to complete the challenging tasks.
 This event is a virtual field trip, without the associated costs of travel.

-A highly-qualified team of dozens of judges at the University of Louisiana at Monroe will examine and evaluate the work of the teams.
+A highly-qualified team of dozens of judges at the University of Louisiana at Monroe, CenturyLink, and from "LACUE" (Louisiana Association of Computer-Using Educators) will examine and evaluate the work of the teams.
 Results of the competition will be announced on this website on the following day.

 Here are the requirements for entering a school team to enter the online competition: